lamdu/lamdu/doc/VideoPlan.md

     * All editing is done via filling holes and doing structural edits.
     * Renaming variables renames them in all places of use.
   * No need to manage parentheses nor indentation.
-    * Demonstrate automatic layouting.
+    * Demonstrate automatic layouting on a bigger code example (without typing it)
-  * Localized type errors
+  * Localized type errors - can demonstrate with euler1
   * Blame assignment when the type of a definition that we used changed.
 Can demonstrate this with function converting a number to its digits, with a "base" parameter added.

 ### Discuss Lamdu's vision ###